I. Resumption of Nightlife Establishments that Pivoted to F&B Operations

 In the event that the PEL is not renewed by the time of reversion, the smoking room must remain close until a valid PEL is obtained.

-III.
+IV.
 Exit Support Package and Other Government Support for Winding Down

 The payout is intended to help nightlife businesses who had not been allowed to operate, defray a portion of their retrenchment benefit to be paid to affected local employees during this challenging period.
 It is not intended to replace employers’ contractual obligations.